google/applied-machine-learning-intensive/amli/v2/content/02_data/01_introduction_to_pandas/slides.md

 ```python
 my_dataframe['Names']
 ```
-Returns the series with the title ‘Names’ from the dataframe
+Returns the series with the title ‘Names’ from the DataFrame

 <!--